danielfdickinson/dananke-theme-hugo-dfd/README.md

     custom_css = ["custom.css","special.css"]
 ```

-__Note on retrocompatibiliy for custom css__: If the files registered through the `custom_css` setting are not found in `assets/ananke/css` the theme will expect them to live at the given path relative to the static directory and load them as <link> requests.
+__Note on retro-compatibility for custom css__: If the files registered through the `custom_css` setting are not found in `assets/ananke/css` the theme will expect them to live at the given path relative to the static directory and load them as <link> requests.

 ### Show Reading Time and Word Count